FAO-SID/glosis-db/README.md

 # glosis-db
 GLOSIS Database.
-Based on ISRIC implementation of the standard ISO 28258 domain model.
+Based on ISRIC implementation of the domain model ISO 28258.